 [Rule 7 inserted: Gazette 28 Oct 1996 p.
 5681.]

-8. Certificate by practitioner for non-party or potential party
+8. Certificate by legal practitioner for non-party or potential party

-(1) This rule applies to these practitioners —
+(1) This rule applies to these legal practitioners —

-(a) the practitioner (if any) who drafts the list of documents, or the affidavit verifying the list, for a non-party who has been ordered under rule 3 or 5 to give discovery;
+(a) the legal practitioner (if any) who drafts the list of documents, or the affidavit verifying the list, for a non-party who has been ordered under rule 3 or 5 to give discovery;

-(b) the practitioner (if any) who drafts the list of documents, or the affidavit verifying the list, for a potential party who has been ordered under rule 4 to give discovery.
+(b) the legal practitioner (if any) who drafts the list of documents, or the affidavit verifying the list, for a potential party who has been ordered under rule 4 to give discovery.

 (2) This rule does not limit the operation of rule 6(2).

-(3) A practitioner to whom this rule applies must —
+(3) A legal practitioner to whom this rule applies must —

 (a) sign a certificate addressed to the Court that —